Date: 10 December 2013. Reluctant Wives.

 happen.
 Men, bless their hearts, just don't "get" it, but not to worry:

-I've got some ideas that might just help!
+I have some ideas that might just help!

 That said, one of the first issues I routinely hear about is the husband's effort to persuade said wife by